-Trent Nevill, 45, was elected Vice President and President, Building Solutions, Asia Pacific following the completion of the Merger in September 2016.
+Trent Nevill, 46, was elected Vice President and President, Asia Pacific following the completion of the Merger in September 2016.
 Prior to the Merger, he was a Vice President and named President, Asia Pacific of Johnson Controls, Inc. in March 2016.
 He served Johnson Controls, Inc. as Vice President & General Manager - North America Systems, Services and Solutions from 2014 to 2016, Vice President - North America Business Operations from 2013 to 2014, Vice President & General Manager - North American HVAC and Regions from 2010 to 2013.
 Mr. Nevill joined Johnson Controls, Inc. in 1995.

-George R. Oliver, 57, was elected President and Chief Operating Officer following the completion of the Merger in September 2016.
+George R. Oliver, 58, has served as Chief Executive Officer and Chairman of the Board since September 2017.
+Prior thereto he served as President and Chief Operating Officer following the completion of the Merger in September 2016.
 Prior to the Merger, he was Chief Executive Officer of Tyco from October 2012.
 He joined Tyco in July 2006, serving as president of Tyco Safety Products, and assumed additional responsibility as president of Tyco Electrical & Metal Products from 2007 through 2010.
 He was appointed president of Tyco Fire Protection in 2011.